jsuyash1514/Graph-Kit/README.md

 * Undo and Redo feature can be added in Edit graph.
 * Polar Coordinate system can be added.
 * Graphs can be plotted from functions and their roots, stationary points, integrals, etc. can be obtained from the graphs.
+* Database can be integrated to store the graphs locally in the app.

 # License